carbon-language/carbon-lang/docs/design/unions.md

 > enough control over evaluation order to make it possible to safely mention
 > union members in patterns.

-## Changing the active member
+## Changing the live member

-The active member can only be changed by destroying the current active member (if any), and then constructing the new active member, using the `destroy` and `create` keywords:
+The live member can only be changed by destroying the current live member (if any), and then constructing the new live member, using the `destroy` and `create` keywords:

 ```